durrantlab/censible/README.md

 ## Introduction

-CENsible uses context explanation networks (CENs) to predict small-molecule binding affinities.
+CENsible uses deep-learning context explanation networks (CENs) to predict small-molecule binding affinities.
 Rather than predict a binding affinity directly, it predicts the contributions of pre-calculated terms to the overall affinity, thus providing interpretable output.
 CENsible insights are useful for subsequent lead optimization.

 We release CENsible under the terms of the [GNU General Public License v3.0](https://github.com/durrantlab/censible/blob/main/LICENSE.md).
 The git repository is available at [https://github.com/durrantlab/censible](https://github.com/durrantlab/censible).
-A working Google Colab demo is available at **URL HERE**.
+A [Google Colab is also
+available](https://durrantlab.pitt.edu/apps/censible/web/) for easy testing.

 These instructions describe how to use CENsible for inference (prediction).
 If you wish to train your own CENsible model, see `train/README.md` for some tips.